 Include the University of Minnesota at the top.
 If you're a transfer student, you may also choose to list your prior institution.
 Make sure you detail what your degree and major are, which college/school you are in, and your expected graduation date.
 For schools, you no longer attend, list the dates you attended as a range.

 - Consider including your GPA if it’s above a 3.0.

 - Spell out words instead of abbreviating them (e.g., “Bachelor of Arts” instead of “B.A.”).

 - Include academic awards, relevant coursework, and study abroad programs.

 Document all paid and unpaid experiences that you’d like to highlight.
 Keep in mind that all experience is valuable, as long as you can communicate how the skills and competencies you developed relate to the position you’re seeking.
-For each position, include your job title, the name of the organization you worked for, its location (city and state), and the dates you worked there, as well as skills and competencies statements that explain your role.
+For each position, include your job title, the name of the organization you worked for, its location (city and state or country), and the dates you worked there, as well as skills and competencies statements that explain your role.